-Classroom Teacher Name:

-Subject:

-Where should the support staff sit in your classroom?
-What are items not allowed in your classroom?
-How many times would you like to address a situation or problem before the support staff intervenes?
-Are there times when the support staff should not be talking to the student?
+Classroom Teacher Name: Classicon reacher name.
+Subject: Where should the support staff sit in your classroom?
+What are items not allowed in your classroom? , Harris and the second described and the second described as the second describ How many times would you like to address a situation or problem before the support staff intervenes?
+Support State mitter territories Are there times when the support staff should not be talking to the student?
 Who would you prefer the student's questions are addressed to, the teacher or support staff?
-If the support staff has a question would you prefer them to come to the classroom teacher or to the support teacher?
-What are other expectations of the support staff while in your classroom? (please be as specific as possible)
+If the support staff has a question would you prefer them to come to the classroom teacher or to the support teacher? classiconi teacher of to the support teacher: What are other expectations of the support staff while in your classroom? (please be as specific as possible)